Graph Neural Networks and Deep Reinforcement Learning Based Resource Allocation for V2X Communications: System Model

-This work mainly focus on the V2I and V2V communications within the V2X paradigm.
-As depicted in Fig. \ref{fig1}, we consider a vehicular traffic model of an intersection, where the Base Station (BS) is strategically located at the intersection's core, and vehicles are introduced onto the roads in a random distribution, maintaining a constant velocity as per their predefined initial speeds.
-The environment is assumed to contain $m$ Cellular Users (CUEs), denoted by ${M}=[1,2,3,...,m]$, which employ V2I links to communicate with the BS, transmitting high-rate entertainment and lifestyle information crucial for daily requirements.
-Additionally, there are $k$ pairs of V2V Users (VUEs), represented by ${K}=[1,2,3,...,k]$, which utilize V2V links for communication, exchanging safety-critical information during vehicle operation.
-Considering the relatively sparse utilization of uplink resources, we posit that V2V and V2I links share an orthogonal allocation of uplink spectrum to optimize spectral efficiency.
-Consequently, the Signal-to-Interference-plus-Noise Ratio (SINR) for the $i$-th CUE can be formulated as:
+This paper primarily focuses on V2I and V2V communications within the V2X paradigm.
+As shown in Fig. \ref{fig1}, we consider a vehicular traffic model at an intersection, where the Base Station (BS) is strategically located at the center of the intersection.
+Vehicles enter the roads in a random distribution, with a predefined range of speeds; each vehicle randomly selects a speed and maintains a constant velocity.
+In this environment, vehicles communicate with the BS via V2I links to transmit high-rate entertainment and lifestyle information.
+Additionally, vehicles utilize V2V links to communicate with each other, transmitting critical safety information during driving, which requires high reliability.